souravBanerj/Comparision-of-robust-linear-regression-models-for-dealing-with-outliers/README.md

 b.
 Next, we replace the first 25 observations (5% of the observations) with outliers, far outside of the mass of generated observations.
 Bear in mind that the coefficient stored earlier comes from the data without outliers.
 Including them makes a difference.

 c.<b>Linear regression</b>
 We start with the good old linear regression model, which is likely highly influenced by the presence of the outliers.Then, we prepare an object to use for plotting the fits of the models.
 The plotline_X object is a 2D array containing evenly spaced values within the interval dictated by the generated data set.
 We use this object for getting the fitted values for the models.
-It must be a 2D array, given it is the expected input of the models in scikit-learn.
+It must be a 2D array, given it is the expected input of the models in scikit-learn.[2]

 d.<b>Huber regression</b>
 Huber regression is an example of a robust regression algorithm that assigns less weight to observations identified as outliers.
 To do so, it uses the Huber loss in the optimization routine.